Azure/azure-sdk-for-java/sdk/tracing/azure-core-tracing-opencensus/README.md

 For more information on Opencensus Java support for tracing, see [Opencensus Java Quickstart][opencensus-quickstart].

+Please refer to the [Quickstart Zipkin][zipkin-quickstart] for more documentation on using a Zipkin exporter.

 ## Next steps
+### Samples
-Several Java SDK samples are available to you in the SDK's GitHub repository.
-These samples provide example code for additional scenarios commonly encountered while working with Tracing:
+Several Java SDK samples are available to you in the SDKs GitHub repository.
+These following samples provide example code for additional scenarios commonly encountered while working with Tracing:

-#### Hello World Samples
+#### Enqueue and dequeue messages using Storage Queue client
-* [HelloWorld.java][sample_helloWorld] - and [HelloWorldAsync.java][sample_helloWorldAsync] - Contains samples with tracing enabled for following scenarios:
+* [HelloWorld.java][sample_helloWorld] and [HelloWorldAsync.java][sample_helloWorldAsync] - Contains samples for following scenarios with tracing support:
-    * Create a Queue Client Using [azure-storage-queue][azure-storage-queue] Java SDK.
+    * Create a Queue client using [azure-storage-queue][azure-storage-queue] Java SDK.
-    * Enqueue and Dequeue Messages Using the Created Queueclient.
+    * Enqueue and dequeue messages using the created Queue client.
-#### List Operations Samples
+#### List Operations for secrets in a Key Vault
-* [ListOperations.java][sample_list] and [ListOperationsAsync.java][sample_list_async] - Contains samples with tracing enabled for following scenarios:
+* [ListOperations.java][sample_list] and [ListOperationsAsync.java][sample_list_async] - Contains samples for following scenarios with tracing support:
-    * Create a Key.
+    * Create a secret.
-    * List Keys.
+    * List secrets.
-    * Create New Version of Existing Key.
+    * Create new version of an existing secret.
-    * List Versions of an Existing Key.
+    * List versions of an existing secret.
-#### Publish multiple events Sample
+#### Publish multiple Events to an Event Hub
-* [PublishEvents.java][sample_publish_events] - Contains samples with tracing enabled for publishing multiple events with tracing support.
+* [PublishEvents.java][sample_publish_events] - Contains sample for publishing multiple events with tracing support.

 ### Additional Documentation
 For more extensive documentation on OpenCensus, see the [API reference documentation][opencensus].

 ## Contributing